TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 ```

 <br />

+Now that we understand how the log service works internally, let's look at the vulnerable function.

 Here is the vulnerability.
 The `User-Agent` value originates from untrusted input (HTTP headers in log files) and is `not sanitized`, making it a critical `injection point`.
 This string is embedded inside a shell command, meaning that if an attacker includes characters like `;` or backticks, he can `inject arbitrary shell commands`.